NBTPXX/idm-documents/English Documents/main document.md

 ### Notice

+## if you upgraded the firmware to the lastest version
+please update your scripts and rerun install.sh,
+then refer to `IDM touch update document.md`

 ##### First of all:make sure you are using klipper based on python3.6 or above
 Using this module requires a certain level of knowledge and experience with Klipper.
 Ensure that you have the ability to configure and modify it before installation.